nsidc/search-interface/README.md

 webserver can be configured to use public URLs from the internet or URLs under `localhost` to access services running locally (see more under "External services").
-To have the full stack of NSIDC applications running locally, you will need to have these projects up and running on your machine:
+To have the full stack of NSIDC applications running locally, you will need to have these projects running/availalble on your infrastructure.

 * [Dataset Search Services](https://bitbucket.org/nsidc/dataset-search-services/)
 * [Dataset Catalog Services](https://bitbucket.org/nsidc/dataset-catalog-services/)